 If you want a simple rule, the difference between “less” and “fewer” is straightforward: The traditional advice is that “fewer” is for things you count, and “less” is for things you don’t count.

 As I said, that’s the simple rule, and the one you’ll hear most often, but another way to think about the difference that also takes care of some of the exceptions to the simple rule is to use “less” for singular nouns and “fewer” for plural nouns.
-For example, the Chicago Manual of Style recommends using the “singular or plural” framework.
+For example, the Chicago Manual of Style recommends using the “singular or plural” framework, as do I.

 For the easy nouns, it works the same way: